yunuserenguzel/AGPushNote/README.md

 ## Usage

-This is a one liner.
 Simply import and call this method to show a message:
 ```objc
 #import "AGPushNoteView.h"
 .